FEARS, BIRTH, OVERCOMING

 I then dove head-first in my research to find the right midwife.
 I had a list of questions about their emotional competence, background, education level, and plan for action if any unexpected complications arose (one lovely resource that guided me through this process was the Birthful podcast.)
 I soon stumbled upon a birth center in San Luis Obispo, CA, near the hospital, and it turned out that my midwife was not an average Jane midwife; she was a doctor.
 She worked alongside a nurse-midwife/lactation consultant (who also practices in the hospital setting).

-For those of you who are curious (if not, skip on over), there are four different types of midwives:
+For those of you who are curious, there are four different types of midwives:

 - Certified Nurse Midwife (CNM).
 These are nurses who also completed graduate-level work to become certified nurse-midwives.
 Generally, they practice in hospitals.